“Tell Emily I love her.”

 She decided to sleep on it and placed it next to her nightstand before she went to sleep.
 The next morning, she opened it.
 It was a simple gold bracelet.
 Though there was nothing unusual about the bracelet itself, she knew right away that it was never intended for her: she was allergic to gold.
 He knew that.

-And she wished she had never opened it.
+She wished she had never opened it.

 But it got her no closer to solving the mystery.